 VALUE FOR MONEY

 Compared with visiting each destination on separate trips, or via a string of flight connections, cruises are seriously good value for money, and considering your journey time is far more comfortable and enjoyable than if you were backpacking, you have much more time to enjoy yourself.
 Sleeping in a comfortable room also means you’re well rested and prepared to make the most out of each destination.
 While most cruises charge extra for optional excursions, there’s no obligation to book them.
 If you’re used to backpacking, you can easily explore each location on your own, and this really helps to keep the costs down.
+Alternatively, you can use an independent booking platform for cruise excursions.
+This enables you to book local tours specific for cruise guests so you don’t have to worry about organising sightseeing at each port.
+Group sizes tend to be smaller and the prices are often much lower compared with what the cruise line charges.

 For many travellers, one of the joys of exploring new countries is the chance to try their local cuisines.
 During a cruise, not only will you be able to grab national delicacies while on land, but most ships are equipped with a massive selection of restaurants.
 Usually, you will be provided with a huge buffet breakfast too.
 There’s also ice cream by the pool and drinks in the bar/club to look forward to, so you can really indulge.